-FIG. 28.-A. Drain laid the right way.
-B. Drain wrongly laid. drains, and the resulting evils are similar to those arising from brick drains.
-In the first place the pipes may be of improper material, such as unglazed porous earthenware.
+drains, but all sorts of mistakes are made in laying pipe drains, and the resulting evils are similar to those arising from brick drains.
+In the first place, the pipes may be of improper material, such as unglazed porous earthenware, and without proper sockets.
 If glazed stoneware socketed pipes are used, the drain may be laid for the whole or part of its length with insufficient fall, or with a fall the wrong way.
-Again the pipes used may be--and generally are -much too large; 9-inch pipes where 4-inch would be sufficient, or the pipes may be laid the wrong way (fig. 28)-with the socket end downwards or towards the sewer.
+Again the pipes used may be - and generally are much too large; 9-inch pipes where 4-inch would be sufficient; or the pipes may be laid the wrong way (fig. 31) - with the socket end downwards or towards the sewer.

 The pipes are sometimes laid dry, i.e., without any luting material in the joints, or the luting material used may be clay, which is soon washed out of the joints.
-Even where the joints are luted with cement, if the drain is laid on uneven ground, settlement takes place and the cement joints
+Even where the joints are luted with cement, if the drain is laid on uneven ground, settlement takes place, and the cement joints become cracked and leaky.